AaronGeesink/Dungeon-Designer/README.md

 [Github](https://github.com/) - GitHub is a version control system that allows multiple users to share and edit code together online, as well as manage the development of the project with a collection of Agile tools.
 Github allows for the creation of task boards to sort features into “To-do, doing, done” categories to organize the implementation of program features between multiple group members.

-[Visio](https://www.microsoft.com/en-us/microsoft-365/visio/) - Visio is Microsoft’s diagram and flowchart design software.
-We will use it to make UML class diagrams and other program diagrams for our project.
+[Lucidchart](https://www.lucidchart.com/) - Lucidchart is a free cloud based diagram and flowchart design software.
+We will use it to make OMT class diagrams and other program diagrams for our project.

 [CMake](https://cmake.org/) - CMake is a Linux tool which allows us to compile C++ code into executable programs that will run in Linux.